variantstudios/comscience4help.com/_posts/2018-09-12-avoiding-survey-pitfalls--pseudo-data.md

 I had not had time to think about the ballot initiative.

-I stressed that my response would provide false information—pseudo-information—that she should point it out to her supervisor.
+I stressed that my response would provide false information—pseudo-information— and that she should point it out to her supervisor.

 That didn’t matter.